This post may contain affiliate links. Please see our disclosure policy.

 The process is the same as making juice for jelly: cook quartered peaches with a little water, strain through a jelly bag, then combine the juice with an equal amount of sugar.
 Instead of adding pectin, you just move ahead with preserving so you keep a pourable peach syrup instead of making peach jelly.

-Peaches have enough natural acidity for safe water bath canning without added lemon juice, though a tablespoon or two will brighten the flavor and help preserve the color if you prefer.
+Peaches, at least the yellow fleshed varieties, have enough natural acidity for safe water bath canning without added lemon juice, though a splash, will brighten the flavor and help preserve the color if you prefer.
 The fuzzy skins cook down and strain out with the pulp, so there’s no need to peel before extracting the juice.

 Notes from My Kitchen